spark-code-assistant/spicydevs.js.org/README.md

 ## About SpicyDevs

 SpicyDevs is not just a community; it's a haven for developers, a place to embrace coding, and a launchpad for exciting projects.
 We believe in fostering a welcoming environment where developers of all levels can connect, collaborate, and grow together.
-Whether you're a seasoned coder or just starting, there's a place for you in our diverse community.
+Whether you're a seasoned coder or just starting, there's a place for you in our diverse community.[Currently locked sadly...]

 ## 👨‍💻 SpicyDevs Website